ucr-rhic/ucr-rhic.github.io/how-tos/rcf_remote_login.md

 ```
 `DO NOT` download and install the whole package (just do client), otherwise it will silently start `nx` server on your computer.

+1. Set up multifactor authentication (MFA) with SDCC [here](https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication)
-1. Start the NoMachine Client Application.
+2. Start the NoMachine Client Application.

-2. Select New Connection
+3. Select New Connection

-3. Select the 'NX protocol' option
+4. Select the 'NX protocol' option

-4. Enter Host - `nx.sdcc.bnl.gov` and Port - `4000`
+5. Enter Host - `nx.sdcc.bnl.gov` and Port - `4000`

-5. Authenticate using the 'Password' option
+6. Authenticate using the 'Password' option

-6. HTTP Proxy - Do not use proxy option
+7. HTTP Proxy - Do not use proxy option

-7. Specify any general name for the connection and click on the Done button.
+8. Specify any general name for the connection and click on the Done button.
+<a name="NxLoginStep"></a>

-<a name="NxLoginStep"></a>9.
-Connect and login first entering your RACF kerberos credentials.
+9. Connect and login first entering your RACF kerberos credentials.
 10. After entering those credentials it will then ask you for another password.
 This will be the password from the MFA you setup.
 Enter it
     - To setup MFA (not the same as STAR drupal) follow instructions [here](https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication)
 11. Pick *Create a new KDE desktop* or another desktop of your liking
 12. Select *Automatically select a node* or pick your favorite node :)